laskaramaan/new-namaste-react/Chapter-11/Notes.md

 ### Context in class component

-use use the context as a component
+we use the context as a component

 ```
 <UserContext.consumer>